 Some people want to keep books because they collect them.
 Their books have become part of their décor and even if they aren’t reading them, they enjoy looking at them.

 They may feel that books add character or interest to their home.
-It may be that they no longer even see books as being needed to be read but are find just to look at them sitting on the shelf.
+It may be that they no longer even see books as needing to be read but are fine just to look at them sitting on the shelf.
 I personally don’t understand this as I feel books are meant to be read and not admired on a shelf but to each their own.